aamnahmalik/SER225Game/docs/GameCodeDetails/GameCodeDetailsSubSections/ScreensSubSections/play-level-screen.md

 }
 ```

-The `LevelLoseScreen` class is passed the `PlayLevelScreen` instance to allow for calling its instance methods.
+The `WinScreen` class is passed the `PlayLevelScreen` instance to allow for calling its instance methods.
-The `PlayLevelScreen` class exposes methods for `resetLevel` and `goBackToMenu` to keep the code cleaner and more readable.
+The `PlayLevelScreen` class exposes methods for `resetLevel` and `goBackToMenu` to allow the `WinScreen` to tell it what to do.